patricklafrance/wmfnext-shell/README.md

 👉 Clear your session storage and navigate to any route protected by the authentication boundary.
 You should be redirected to the login page.

-There's one more thing to do thought.
-[Webpack Module Federation](https://webpack.js.org/concepts/module-federation/) have this concept called [shared dependencies](https://dev.to/infoxicator/module-federation-shared-api-ach) and... well we added a package shared by every application.
+There's one more thing to do.
+[Webpack Module Federation](https://webpack.js.org/concepts/module-federation/) have this concept called [shared dependencies](https://dev.to/infoxicator/module-federation-shared-api-ach) and... well we just added a package shared by every the host application and all the module applications.

-👉 Before jumping to the next section, there's one more thing to do thought.
-As this new `wmfnext-shared` package, well.. is a shared package, let's add it a shared singleton.
+👉 Before jumping to the next section, there's one more thing to do.
+We added a new package that is used by every parts of our federated application.
+Let's add the `wmfnext-shared` package as a shared singleton dependency.

 ```js
 // host - webpack.dev.js